mrdrogdrog/optional/CONTRIBUTING.md

 Just open an issue to discuss your changes or directly open a PR with your changes.

+## Code Style
+All code files must
+- have a copyright header containing the copyright text and the project license.
+- be formatted and without any linter errors or warnings.
+Use `yarn lint` to check this.
+- be tested.

 ## Certificate of Origin